zplayads/FAQ/FAQ_EN.md

 ### Why wasn't my campaign released?
 There are multiple reasons why we failed to release your campaign:
 1. There is no balance left in the account.
 We require that you have a positive balance to release your campaign.
 If your balance is zero or negative, please recharge your account online or contact our operation support to recharge your account at service@atmosplay.com;
 2. There is no approved creative under your campaign.
 Please check the status of the creatives under your campaign.
-If all creatives under your campaign are in paused or pending status, your campaign will not be released;
+If all creatives under your campaign are in paused, pending or rejected status, your campaign will not be released;
 3. Your campaign is paused or expired.
 Please check the status of your campaign.
     - If your campaign is paused, you can start it by clicking the "Start" button.
 If the campaign cannot be started, please check the app/creative status according to the message.
 If your campaign needs to be tested, please contact us at service@atmosplay.com;
     - If your campaign is expired, you need to add a new campaign for advertising;